cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 sequences was added in {{Section 4.2 of -seq}}.
-As diagnostic notation is not used in the kind of interchange situations where backward compatibility would pose a significant obstacle, there is little point in not using these extensions.
+As diagnostic notation is not used in the kind of interchange situations where backward compatibility would pose a significant obstacle, there is little point in not using these extensions; as at least some elements of the extended form are now near-universally used, the terms "diagnostic notation" and "EDN" have become synonyms in the context of CBOR.

 Therefore, when we refer to "_diagnostic notation_", we mean to include the original notation from {{Section 8 of RFC8949@-cbor}} as well as the